 The Board of Directors (the "Board") of Union Pacific Corporation (the "Company") has adopted the following Code of Ethics (the "Code") to apply to the Company's Chief Executive Officer, Chief Financial Officer and Chief Accounting Officer (collectively defined as the "Senior Financial Officers").
-This Code is intended to focus Senior Financial Officers on areas of ethical risk, provide guidance to help them recognize and manage ethical issues, provide mechanisms to report unethical conduct, foster a culture of integrity and accountability, deter wrongdoing and promote fair and accurate disclosure and financial reporting.
-Each Senior Financial Officer must comply with the letter and spirit of this Code.
+This Code is intended to focus Senior Financial Officers on areas of ethical risk, provide guidance to help them recognize and deal with ethical issues, provide mechanisms to report unethical conduct, foster a culture of honesty and accountability, deter wrongdoing and promote fair and accurate disclosure and financial reporting.